BeSimple/BeSimpleSsoAuthBundle/Resources/doc/example.md

 The propel User Class must implement \Symfony\Component\Security\Core\User\UserInterface

-If necessary, you can disable SSL Certificat Verification
+If necessary, you can disable SSL Certificate Verification
 ---------------------------------------------------------

 Add in parameters.ini :